Home Discover Australia Ultimate Adventure Activities in Australia

 Whether a relaxed afternoon ride or off-road cycling for several days, Australia has it all.

-Skiing or snowboarding in Australia
+Skiing or Snowboarding in Australia

 Skiing and snowboarding you say?
 That’s right.
 Australia gets more snow every year than Switzerland.
 And as the name of Australia’s highest mountain range suggests, the Snowy Mountains, you’ll find plenty of opportunities there if you are into winter sports.
 They are located along the border between Victoria and New South Wales.
 In Australia the ski season starts in early June and lasts until the beginning of October.